 In May 2020, the Governmental Accounting Standards Board issued Statement No. 96 "Subscription-Based Information Technology Arrangements (SBITA's).
 This Statement (1) defines SBITA's (2) establishes that a SBITA results in a right-to-use subscription asset - an intangible asset- and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including the implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 The requirements of this statement are effective for fiscal years beginning after June 15, 2022 and all reporting periods thereafter.
 Earlier application is encouraged.
-SEJPA has not determined the effects of this pronouncement on the financial statements of SEJPA in the year of implementation.
+This pronouncement did not have a material effect on the financial statements of SEJPA in the year of implementation.